 Well this dessert is going to rock your socks!
 Simple enough to whip up the morning before your barbecue, yet delicious enough to make everyone go back for seconds.
 I recently made this fresh strawberry pie for some neighbors we had over for dessert.
 Their cute little boy ate it up and kept asking for more.
 Licking his lips he said, "Oh this is good!
 Mom will you please get the recipe?"
 I was flattered of course, but then again I knew it would be good!
 And if your wondering if this is the . . .

 It's time to serve the best pie of the year.
+THIS toasted marshmallow chocolate pie is IT.
 I'm on a toasted marshmallow kick, and for a good reason.
 It's a flavor that you really can't get anywhere else.
 It's insta-nostalgia, and who can argue with nostalgia?
-Give me burnt chicken with toasted marshmallow and I'll call it the dreamiest chicken I ever did have (mostly because I've shared burnt chicken over a campfire and washed down with some toasted 'mallow s'mores many a time--and that was only because my climbing and biking and . . .
+Give me burnt chicken with toasted marshmallow and I'll call it the dreamiest chicken I ever did have (mostly because I've shared burnt chicken over a campfire and washed down with some toasted 'mallow s'mores many a time--and that . . .